yandex-cloud/docs/en/storage/s3/api-ref/multipart/listparts.md

 Returns a list of already uploaded parts for the specified multipart upload.

 The response may contain no more than 1,000 elements.
-If there are more parts in the multipart upload, Object Storage returns the `IsTruncated` marker and the `NextPartNumberMarker` element.
+If there are more parts in the multipart upload, {{ objstorage-name }} returns the `IsTruncated` marker and the `NextPartNumberMarker` element.
 The remaining elements can be obtained via consecutive requests with the `part-number-marker` parameter set to `NextPartNumberMarker` from the previous request.

 ## Request {#request}